ARC Opportunities

 Southern Tier 8 Regional Board is the Local Development District (LDD) for the Appalachian Regional Commission (ARC).
-ARC will invest in Nonprofits, Municipalities, Education, and Public Entities in the Southern Tier that support their regional community & economic development goals.
-How to apply for this funding:
+ARC will invest in nonprofits, municipalities, education, and public entities in the Southern Tier that support their regional community & economic development goals.

-3. Review the ARC Strategic Plan & NY Program Strategies and consider how your new (or expanding) project supports ARC’s Investment Goals.
+2. Review the FEDERAL ARC Strategic Plan & STATE NY Program Strategies & LOCAL CEDS to see how your new (or expanding) project supports ARC’s Investment Goals.

 What is ARC?